-Michigan surgery specialists offers orthopedic services for your back and neck pain!
+Michigan Surgery Specialists offers orthopedic services for your back and neck pain!
 We understand that conditions of the spine can be scary and seeking treatment might be pushed off because of the possibility of surgery.
-That’s why we asked one of our orthopedic spine surgeons, Dr. Paul Al-Attar, to shed some light on the common back/neck conditions and solutions to help put your mind at ease.
+So we asked our specialists to shed some light on the common back/neck conditions and solutions to help put your mind at ease.

 What generally brings a patient into the office?